 The end screen is where you make the last seconds count.
 Finish your videos like a boss with these final touches:

 Video content is gaining more popularity with each passing day.
-It’s expected to hog over 80% of global user traffic in 2021, and the trend will continue to grow.
+YouTube gathered over 80% of global user traffic in 2021, and the trend will continue to grow.
 That’s a source of traffic you want on your side as soon as possible.
 The time to learn and apply the best practices in YouTube video SEO is now!